Algebraic K-theory of finite algebras over higher local fields: Introduction

-By decomposing $\THH(\Ss[x]/x^e)$ into a sum of $S^1$-spectra, and analyzing the Frobenius map, we found the following theorem.
-Actually, the base case is Proposition \ref{pro:segal1}. \begin{theorem}[see Proposition \ref{pro:segalfails}, \ref{cor:TRboundedfails}] Let $F$ be any $p$-local type $n+2$ finite complex.
-Let $W$ denote the fiber of Frobenius map of $F\otimes\THH(\BP\langle n\rangle)$.
-The following statements are true. \begin{enumerate} \item If $W\not\simeq 0$, then the fiber of the Frobenius is not bounded above, where $e>1$.
-In other words, $F$-Segal conjecture for $\THH(\BP\langle n\rangle[x]/x^e)$ is true if and only if $W\simeq 0$. \item If $F$ is a sum of generalized Moore complexes $\Ss/(p^{i_0}, v_1^{i_1}, \ldots v_{n+1}^{i_{n+1}})$, then $W\not\simeq 0$. \item In fact, for $F$ a $p$-local type $n+2$ finite complex, $W\not\simeq 0$. \item If $e>1$, the spectrum $F\otimes \TR(\BP\langle n\rangle[x]/x^e)$ is not bounded.
-In other-words, the Lichtenbaum--Quillen property defined in Definition \ref{def:LQproperty} fails for $\BP\langle n\rangle[x]/x^e$. \end{enumerate} \end{theorem} From the above theorem, one would not expect Problem \ref{redshiftprob} to have a positive answer in general, because $F\otimes\TR(\BP\langle n\rangle[x]/x^e,p)$ is not bounded.
+\item Let $S$ be a ring spectrum of fp type $n$, $F$ be a $p$-local finite $n+2$ finite complex.
+We denote the fiber of the Frobenius of $F\otimes \THH(S)$ by $V$.
+Then $F$-Segal conjecture for $\THH(S[x]/x^e)$ is true if and only if $V \simeq 0$.
+Here, $e>0$. \end{enumerate} \end{theorem} From the above theorem, one would not expect Problem \ref{redshiftprob} to have a positive answer in general, because $F\otimes\TR(\BP\langle n\rangle[x]/x^e,p)$ is not bounded.
 In other words, Problem \ref{prob:LQforTR} has a negative answer.
 Moreover, by Proposition \ref{pro:TClxe}, we know that $\TC(\BP\langle 1\rangle[x]/x^e, p)$ is not an fp spectrum.
 So, in the spectral context, one could argue that algebraic K-theory remains sensitive to singularities.
-By the work in \cite{fptype1}, in height $1$, $\BP\langle1\rangle[x]/x^e$ are simplest examples of fp spectra violating the Lichtenbaum\textendash Quillen property, since as spectra, these spectra are just sums of $\BP\langle 1\rangle$, and $\BP\langle 1\rangle$ generates the thick sub-category of fp spectra of type $1$.
+By the work in \cite{fptype1}, in height $1$, $\BP\langle1\rangle[x]/x^e$ are simplest examples of pure fp spectra violating the Lichtenbaum\textendash Quillen property, since as spectra, these spectra are just sums of $\BP\langle 1\rangle$, and $\BP\langle 1\rangle$ generates the thick sub-category of fp spectra of type $1$.
 In fact, this phenomenon happens in general.
 See Proposition \ref{pro:segalfailsforgroupring}, Corollary \ref{cor:segalfailsforgroupring}.
 However, we found that if one replaces $\BP\langle n\rangle$ with $\BP$ or $\MU$, the Segal conjecture holds, i.e. we have following theorem. \begin{theorem}[Proposition \ref{pro:segalforgroupring}, \ref{pro:segalfortruncated}] The Frobenius maps

 are $p$-adic equivalences.
 In general, for $Y$ a space satisfying conditions (1), (2), (3) in Proposition \ref{pro:segalfailsforgroupring}, then the Frobenius maps are $p$-adic equivalences. \end{theorem}